ssing39/Ai_Final/README.md

 ## Code

-The code for this project is written in Python.Code is availaible in `AI_code`.
+The code for this project is written in Python.Code is availaible in `wine_quality_prediction.ipynb`.

 ## Results